-Completing a rental application can be a tough and desperate battle for many would-be renters.
+Completing a rental lease agreement can be a tough and desperate battle for many would-be renters.
 Check out the list of dos and don’ts of a rental application below to help give you the edge!

-- Finish the application.
+- Finish the rental lease agreement.
 You would be surprised how many applications property managers and landlords receive that have sections left blank.
 Beyond raising suspicion, it creates work for property managers in chasing up these details.

 - Prove you can afford the property.
 This is the number one thing a landlord wants to see.
 If you can pay rent, they can pay their mortgage.
 If you can demonstrate a healthy employment record, rather than one that jumps around or shows large periods of unemployment, then provide this detail.
 The same goes for the self-employed.
 Detail your business, how many clients you have, how much you have grown and your income.